 Use this method when sponsor program guidelines indicate that specific expenses are to be excluded from F&A.

 Always review program guidelines as many sponsors indicate what costs, including F&A, are and are not allowable.
-When a sponsor's policy requires the University to apply a less than full F&A rate, a copy of the sponsor's policy must be included with the proposal materials as supporting documentation.
+When a sponsor's policy requires the University to apply a less than full F&A rate, a copy of the sponsor's policy must be included with the proposal materials in InfoEd as supporting documentation.